The Church of Jesus Christ of Latter-day Saints in Iceland

 The Church of Jesus Christ of Latter-day Saints in Iceland refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Iceland.
 Missionary efforts of the Church of Jesus Christ of Latter-day Saints began in 1851 with the baptisms of two native Icelanders visiting Denmark.
 They returned to Iceland to share the gospel.
 Missionary work has continued since then, although there were no permanent missionaries in Iceland from 1914 to 1974.
-As of 31 December 2022, The Church of Jesus Christ of Latter-day Saints had 331 members in Iceland, divided into 3 congregations.
+As of 31 December 2022, The Church of Jesus Christ of Latter-day Saints had 382 members in Iceland, divided into three congregations.
 There is also one Family History Center.
+On January 22, 2023, a Spanish language branch was created in Reykjavík bringing the number of congregation to four.

 History

-1850–55: Early missionary efforts
+1850–1855: Early missionary efforts

 The first Mormons in Iceland were Thorarinn Thorason (or Hafliðason) and Guðmundur Guðmundsson, who were both baptized in 1851 under the direction of Erastus Snow.
 They were introduced to the gospel and baptized in Denmark while learning trades.
 They returned to Iceland expecting to share the gospel with their friends and family, only to find that they were mocked often.
 However, they were able to convert Benedikt Hansson and his wife.
 After their baptisms, however, Guðmundsson and Thorason were forbidden from preaching in Iceland.
 Thorason's wife was strongly opposed to his missionary efforts and threatened to drown herself if he continued.
 In response, Thorason stopped his missionary efforts, but remained a faithful church member until his accidental death (by drowning) in December 1851.

 Guðmundsson persisted in missionary efforts, but lacked the authority to perform baptisms.
 After he wrote to the church leaders in Copenhagen reporting of 24 people who wanted to be baptized, Elder John Lorentzen was sent to Iceland to serve as Guðmundsson's missionary companion in 1853.
 Guðmundsson was ordained to the office of an elder in the priesthood and helped organize the first church branch, or small congregation, in Iceland on June 19, 1853 in the Westman Islands.
 Guðmundsson went back to Denmark in 1854.

 Early church members were encouraged to emigrate to the United States, which contributed to the mass emigration of Icelanders the 1850s and later decades.
-A group of 16 saints left Iceland in 1855 and immigrated to the Salt Lake Valley.
+A group of 16 mormons left Iceland in 1855 and immigrated to the Salt Lake Valley.
 Brigham Young sent them to settle in Spanish Fork, Utah, in the late 1850s.